 Our experience indicates it is not uncommon for some franchisors, even in large companies, to operate more in a silo of the business.
-Their outlook on franchising is purely based on what they already know, and what comes before them.
+Their outlook on franchising is sometimes based on what they already know, and what comes before them.
 The outcome of this silo approach, neglecting a franchising focus, can be a franchise system that is outdated and underperforming for all stakeholders.
-In turn, it is not uncommon, based on our experience, that a franchisor in this situation reaches a point where they have to address franchising – before it is too late.
+In turn, for some franchisors, a time may come where they have to address franchising – before it is too late.

 The silo means they are not actively recognising or looking for improvements to what they can do on the franchising side of their business.
 They will likely not be members of their association and, if they were, most likely not attend most events.
 And they will most likely not attend franchising education opportunities or have sought regular consulting or legal advice – if at all.

-Franchisors needs to maintain focus on both the business of the business as well as the business of Franchising – and ensure both parts continue to be progressed and optimised.
+Franchisors need to maintain focus on both the business of the business as well as the business of franchising – and ensure both parts continue to be progressed and optimised.